blue knights drum & bugle corps 2022

 These materials include the information needed to prepare for a successful audition, and contain the definitions of the audition assignments.

-Prospective members have the opportunity to audition at many BKX camps and clinics held across the country in November and December 2021.
+Prospective members then will have the opportunity to audition at many BKX camps and clinics held across the country in November and December 2021.

 BKX 2022 Audition Camp and Clinic Events